Transport and e-commerce cartons

 For Indian exporters, brands, importers and converters whose packaging is placed on the European Union market.

-PPWR Solutions by GreenSutra carry an Indian business through readiness for Regulation (EU) 2025/40, the Packaging and Packaging Waste Regulation, which applies from 12 August 2026 to all packaging placed on the EU market.
-One accountable engagement maps the packaging, draws the producer line, designs in recyclability and recycled content ahead of 2030, and prepares labelling for 2028.
+PPWR Solutions by GreenSutra carry an Indian business through readiness for Regulation (EU) 2025/40, the Packaging and Packaging Waste Regulation, which applies from 12 August 2026 to all packaging placed on the EU market regardless of the material used and regardless of whether it originates inside or outside the European Union.
+It replaces Directive 94/62/EC, so every format an exporter ships is in scope.
+PPWR compliance for exporters is the centre of the work: one accountable engagement maps the packaging, draws the producer line, designs in recyclability and recycled content ahead of 2030, and prepares labelling for 2028.

 The duties sit with the producer.
 Under the Article 3(15) definition the producer is the manufacturer, importer or distributor that is established in a Member State and makes packaging available there for the first time, or that is established in a Member State or a third country and sells directly to end users in another Member State.
-For an Indian business shipping packaged goods to an EU buyer, the EU importer will be the producer and will carry the registration, extended producer responsibility, recycled-content and labelling duties.
+For an Indian business shipping packaged goods to an EU buyer, the EU importer will be the producer and will carry the registration, extended producer responsibility, recycled-content and labelling duties, while the Indian supplier supplies the data and conformity evidence behind them.
+A short PPWR discovery brief sizes the packaging exposure first, and the full deadline calendar, the recycled-content and recyclability thresholds, the substance limits and the EU Declaration of Conformity a packaging file must carry are set out in the PPWR compliance guide.

 PPWR covers all packaging on the EU market; the four format families below carry the design demands differently.